 One of my favorite YouTube pieces was called What to Eat When the Power Goes Out – a relevant question for those who are closely watching grocery budgets!
 It was a public service video in conjunction with Michigan’s Severe Weather Awareness Week.
 I scripted that piece, also did all the production work.
 A family member did the filming.

-And this example as the 2016 national college football championship game was set reflects the fact many of our readers cheer for Michigan State University.
-They were not happy about the loss to Alabama.
+This example from 2016 national college football playoffs reflects the fact many of the Monroe News readers were not happy about Michigan State University’s loss to Alabama.

-On Jan.
-26, 2016, I remembered it was the anniversary of two significant blizzards that had hit Monroe County, Michigan; and that I had a great opportunity for a quick repurposing of content.
+Jan.
+26 is the anniversary of two significant blizzards that hit Monroe County, Michigan, during the 1970s.
+With that, I had a great opportunity for repurposing of content.
 Because the winter of 2014 and 2015 were so harsh, people kept telling stories and sharing pictures on social media during those years about the Blizzard of 1978 and Blizzard of 1977.

-In response to that chatter in 2015, I researched and written a listicle feature with local facts about the 1978 storm.
+In response to that chatter in 2015, I researched and wrote feature with local facts about the 1978 storm.

-I realized in 2016 that the content still resided on our website (although it has since been lost in an update).
+I realized in 2016 that the content still resided on our website (although it was lost later that year in an update).